-Coast Guard veteran and artist Marshall W. Perrow painted this dramatic representation of the rescue of the sailing vessel GALE RUNNER’s crew.
-This image depicts the heroic airmanship displayed by the pilots of CGNR 6589 as they maneuvered around “The Needles” south of La Push.
+Coast Guard veteran and artist Marshall W. Perrow painted this dramatic representation of the rescue of the sailing vessel GALE RUNNER’s crew and the the operational environment of CGNR 6589 as it maneuvered around the Needles south of La Push.
 (1)

-On 12 February 1997, four Coast Guard helicopters from two different Air Stations collaborated to conduct an unimaginable rescue operation involving two civilians and four Coast Guardsmen.
+On 12 February 1997, four Coast Guard helicopters from two different air stations collaborated to conduct a challenging rescue operation focused on two civilians and four Coast Guardsmen.
 (2)(3) This exhibit is devoted to the world of Coast Guard aviation and the courageous acts of the aircrews on 12 February.

 11 February 1997

 In the afternoon on 11 February, the oncoming duty aircrews arrived at Air Station Port Angeles and met for a briefing.
 Here, the crews learned that a night training flight would be conducted that evening to practice boat hoists and rescue swimmer work.
 On this day, the oncoming flight crew included CDR Paul Langlois and CDR Raymond Miller, the unit’s Executive Officer (XO) and Operations Officer (OPS) respectively.
 (3)(4)